-XORTX is a pharmaceutical company, dedicated to developing and commercialization of therapies to treat progressive kidney disease modulated by aberrant purine and uric acid metabolism in orphan disease indications, larger market type 2 diabetic nephropathy, and fatty liver disease.
-The Company's programs aim to slow and/or reverse the progression of kidney disease in patient at risk of end stage kidney failure.
+XORTX is a bio-pharmaceutical company, dedicated to developing and commercialization of therapies to treat progressive kidney disease modulated by aberrant purine and uric acid metabolism in orphan disease indications, larger market type 2 diabetic nephropathy, and fatty liver disease.
+The Company's current focus is on developing two therapeutic programs to slow and/or reverse the progression of kidney disease in patients at risk of end stage kidney failure.

-The primary development program for XORTX is at the clinical stage and is focused on demonstrating first-in-class therapy for autosomal dominant polycystic kidney disease ("ADPKD"), an orphan disease.
-XORTX has a second, clinical stage program that is currently evaluating two new chemical entities for the treatment of type 2 diabetic nephropathy ("T2DN").
+The primary development program for XORTX is at the clinical stage and is focused on demonstrating the effectiveness and potential of a first-in-class therapy for autosomal dominant polycystic kidney disease ("ADPKD"), an orphan disease.
+XORTX has a second, clinical stage program that is currently evaluating three new chemical entities for the treatment of type 2 diabetic nephropathy ("T2DN").